Illegal, Unreported and Unregulated (IUU) Fishing is an issue global in scale, requring regional and international cooperation to address it.

 The Stable Seas Maritime Security Index is a first-of-its-kind effort to measure and map interconnected challenges to maritime security, such as illegal fishing, human trafficking, and illicit trade.

 With the longest coastline in Africa, Somalia has the potential to support a productive fishing sector.
-The Somalia Fisheries Forum, which OEF programs Shuraako and Secure Fisheries will host with the Puntland Ministry of Fisheries, encourages collaboration for sustainable progress in the Somali fishing industry.
+The Somalia Fisheries Forum, which OEF programs Shuraako and Secure Fisheries hosted with the Puntland Ministry of Fisheries, encouraged collaboration for sustainable progress in the Somali fishing industry.

 The Ocean Conference has brought together more than 5,000 participants to support Sustainable Development Goal 14: to conserve and sustainably use the oceans, seas, and marine resources for sustainable development.